MookieFumi/mookiefumi.github.io/_posts/2019-10-29-unit-testing-the-way-i-test-my-viewmodels.md

 [InlineData("", "")]
 [InlineData(null, null)]
 //I check if the LoginCommand can be executed (false)
-//Theory/ Inline data are the way that XUnit can execute a test case with different parameters public void Cant_Execute_LoginCommand_If_Username_Or_Password_Are_Null_Or_Empty(string username, string password) {
+//Theory/ InlineData are the way that XUnit can execute a test case with different parameters public void Cant_Execute_LoginCommand_If_Username_Or_Password_Are_Null_Or_Empty(string username, string password) {
     _sut.Username = username;